tvmlabs/tvm-sdk/tvm_abi/docs/ABI.md

 title: ABI Specification
 ---

-# Smart Contracts ABI v2.4 Specification
+# TVM Smart Contracts ABI v2.4 Specification

 ABI specifies message bodies layout for client to contract and contract to contract interaction.

 ## Introduction

-In Everscale client to contract and contract to contract interaction occurs through external and internal messages respectively.
+In Acki Nacki client to contract and contract to contract interaction occurs through external and internal messages respectively.

 ABI specification describes the structure of body of these messages.
 ABI stored as JSON serves as an interface for smart contracts and is used when calling contract methods externally or on-chain.